 News & updates for Swaminarayan Akshardham: New Jersey governor visits Swaminarayan Akshardham temple in New Delhi | Did you know Akshardham Temple has designs modelled on Ajanta and Ellora caves?

-Akshardham Temple Tour Exhibition, Light & Water Show with Transfers
+Akshardham Temple Tour, Light and Water Show, and Transfers

 Duration: 4 to 6 hours